-- The Course Guide will be available for download via MyUni at the beggining of the course.
-Among other items, it contains further information about assessment tasks, lecture times, and reading lists.
+- All course information will be available on MyUni at the beginning of semester.
+MyUni contains information about assessment tasks, lectures, tutorial topics, questions and reading lists.

 Online LearningAdditional course-related material will be available through MyUni:

-- The site will contain the Course Guide and further information on assessment tasks.
+- The site will contain the Course materials and further information on assessment tasks.

 - It will contain electronic lecture recordings, lecture notes, handouts and worksheets.

 - Regular announcements and updates will be posted via MyUni.

 - You will be expected to check your emails and the website regularly for updates and other information relating to the course.

 Learning & Teaching Activities